 One of the best parts about traveling to Myrtle Beach is its year-round festivals!
 Whether you come in the middle of the summer or during the winter months there is always something fun and festive happening on the Grand Strand.
 We’ve put together a list of 15 Myrtle Beach Festivals you won’t want to miss!

-Brew at the Zoo is a fun low-country festival held at Brookgreen Gardens towards the end of September.
-The Festival features 30 beers from regional and international brewers, games, a silent auction, and of course their native wildlife zoo!
+Brew at the Zoo is a fun low-country festival held at Brookgreen Gardens.
+The Festival features more than 30 beers from regional and international brewers, games, a silent auction, and of course their native wildlife zoo!
 If that doesn’t peak your interest in this event is a big fundraiser for local Lowcountry Heritage Programs.

 There’s nothing more delicious than sampling all kinds of food all in one stop!
 The Myrtle Beach Food Truck Festival welcomes food trucks from all over, live music all weekend, game tournaments, and more!
-This festival usually takes place mid to late April.
+This festival usually takes in the spring.

 Myrtle Beach is one of the best places to satisfy your craving for seafood.
 What’s even better than that?
 The Myrtle Beach Seafood Festival!
-This festival is in early October and includes seafood and restaurant vendors from all over the Grand Strand.
+This fall festival includes seafood and restaurant vendors from all over the Grand Strand.
 Myrtle Beach Seafood Festival will also have live music, a corn hole tournament, and kid-friendly activities!

 St. John’s Greek Festival